-Once we left Zambia, our minibus left us and we found ourselves in an interesting no man’s land that involved us having to cross the river in a little tin boat that made me feel a bit more like a refugee than a tourist.
+Once we left Zambia, our minibus left us and we found ourselves in an interesting no man’s land that involved us having to cross the river in a little tin boat that made me feel a bit more like I was going fishing on a lake rather than crossing the border as a tourist.

 She asks, “Is this seriously what we’re taking to cross the border?”

 The border guards also made us wash our shoes in order to stop the spread of foot and mouth disease.
 Washing our shoes, however, consisted of standing on a really muddy mat.
 I have no idea how that cleaned my shoes but I hope it worked.